 The report that follows, prepared by a subcommittee of the Association's Committee A on Academic Freedom and Tenure, was approved for publication by Committee A at its meeting in June 2012.
-Committee A welcomes comments on the report from Association members and other interested parties.
-They should be addressed to B. Robert Kreiser (bkreiser@aaup.org) at the AAUP's Washington office by September 28, 2012.

-Funding of research on human subjects by the United States federal government grew dramatically during the last century.
-In 2010, the government spent over sixteen and a half billion dollars on extramural research on human subjects, that is, research on human subjects conducted at colleges, universities, and other non-governmental institutions, such as hospitals.
+Funding of research on human subjects by the federal government grew dramatically during the last century.
+In 2010, the government spent over \$16.5 billion on extramural research on human subjects, that is, research on human subjects conducted at colleges, universities, and other nongovernmental institutions, such as hospitals.
 It also spent a considerable sum on intramural research on human subjects, that is, research on human subjects conducted directly by government personnel at government facilities.
 Most of the money supported biomedical research; the rest supported research in the behavioral and social sciences.

-Not surprisingly, elaborate peer review systems were developed over the years for assessing the scientific value of the applicants' research projects.
-In light of the unethical research that had been conducted or funded by the Public Health Service-such as the Tuskegee Syphilis Study and a cancer study at the Jewish Chronic Disease Hospital in Brooklyn-policy makers decided that recipients of federal funds for research must adhere to certain moral standards in conducting their research.
+Not surprisingly, elaborate peer-review systems were developed over the years for assessing the scientific value of the applicants' research projects.
+In light of the unethical research that had been conducted or funded by the Public Health Service-such as the Tuskegee Syphilis Study and a cancer study at the Jewish Chronic Disease Hospital in Brooklyn-policy makers decided that recipients of federal funds for research must adhere to certain moral standards in conducting their research.2